SCBB-LAB/p-TAREF/README.md

 3.p-TAREF execution:

  To run p-TAREF from command line:
- Please refer to the "run_script" file for better understanding of parameter as well as how to execute the program.
+ Please refer to the "run_script" file for better understanding of parameters as well as for the execution of program.

  sh run.sh #to execute the program